IanBurke1/Racket_Tasks/Task3/README.md

 > (rcycle (list 1 2 3 4 5))
 '(5 1 2 3 4)
 ```
+## Pairs and Lists
+A [pair](https://docs.racket-lang.org/reference/pairs.html) combines exactly two values.
+The first value is accessed with the car procedure, and the second value is accessed with the cdr procedure.
+Pairs are not mutable.

+A [list](https://docs.racket-lang.org/reference/pairs.html) is recursively defined: it is either the constant null, or it is a pair whose second value is a list.

+#### (cons a d)
+Returns a newly allocated pair whose first element is 'a' and second element is 'd'

+#### (car p)
+Returns the first element of the pair 'p'.

+#### (cdr p)
+Returns the second element of the pair 'p'.

 ## Left cycle
 ### Step 1
 Create a function that takes in a list and check if the list is not null.